openservicebrokerapi/servicebroker/spec.md

 #### Credentials

 Credentials are a set of information used by an Application or a user to utilize the Service Instance.
-If the Service Broker supports generation of credentials it MUST return `credentials` in the response for a request to create a Service Binding.
 Credentials SHOULD be unique whenever possible, so access can be revoked for each binding without affecting consumers of other bindings for the Service Instance.